k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 ![](images/02_create_new_rep_01.png)

-Note that you can control the Properties mode - Basic or Advanced - via the setting at the bottom of the page:
+Note that you can control the Properties mode - Basic or Advanced - via the settings icon located at the bottom of the page:

 ![](images/02_properties_mode.png)